Welcome to our tutor page.

 "I have always been passionate about learning languages and I am delighted to be sharing my interest in French and Spanish.
 I have been a languages teacher for over 12 years.
 As a tutor, I like to tailor my support to the needs of each student.
 Learning a language should be a fun and fulfilling experience and there are many ways to learn.
 I have a BA Hons in languages from the University of Hull and took my PGCE (Postgraduate Certificate in Education) at the University of York.
 I am originally from North Yorkshire and now live in Wakefield."

-Amanda White, Psychology GCSE and A level
+Amanda White, Psychology

 "I have a degree in psychology from Lancaster University and am a qualified teacher, an examiner for AQA and a moderator for the International Baccalaureate.
 I have worked as head of department in a large comprehensive and have also taught psychology to adult learners in further education colleges and for the Open University.
 I enjoy the challenge of tutoring NEC’s keen and motivated students through distance learning and using technology to help them learn.
 My interests are wide-ranging and include walking, history and European travel.
 My son and daughter are both grown up and studying at the same university."